Focus of Practice

 Stridor, he explains, is reached at the point when “your airway is narrowed down enough from inflammation that the air becomes turbulent as you breathe in, and you have a hard time getting air in.”

 And, it’s not just now and then, like a cough — the struggle happens with every breath.

 Croup is an infection of the larynx, said Dr. Eberhard.
 Because it’s caused by a virus, antibiotics won’t help, and usually the body fights it off in 5 to 7 days.

 But if it reaches the stridor stage, the larynx has become so swollen around the vocal chords that there’s simply no room for air to pass through.

 “If you’re having noisy breathing or having a hard time breathing, you need to see a doctor,” he said.
-A pediatrician will likely prescribe an anti-inflammatory or glucose corticosteroid, which also decreases the inflammation of the airway.
+A pediatrician will likely prescribe an anti-inflammatory or glucocorticoid steroid, which also decreases the inflammation of the airway.
 “That keeps them out of the emergency room,” said Dr. Eberhard.

 ★ A member of the L.A.
 Goon clown band at Lagoon park